Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 Due to this sparsity, it becomes much more easy to find a separable hyperplane because the likelihood that a training sample lies on the wrong side of the best hyperplane becomes infinitely small when the number of features becomes infinitely large.

-The so called curse of dimensionality can be summarized very succinctly as “some algorithms behave badly in many dimensions” like kmeans or knn, because **the more you increase the dimensionnality, the greater the distance between points**.
+The so called curse of dimensionality can be summarized very succinctly as “some algorithms behave badly in many dimensions” like kmeans or knn, because **the more you increase the dimensionality, the greater the distance between points**.

 More dimensions make your model more discriminative but at the same time they require more rich data sources and longer time to train.